A music producer and a beat maker are ultimately two different things, although, they’re related to each other.

 For example, Logic Pro is the DAW of choice for all kinds of people and across many different genres like metal, EDM, rock, R&B, and more.
 Another popular DAW for all kinds of music is Pro Tools, but there are many others on the market too, so don’t just think that Logic, Garageband, and FL are the only ones.

-In fact, according to the book from Bobby Owsinki, The Engineer’s Handbook (on Amazon), Pro Tools is more commonly used in professional recording studios.
+In fact, according to the book from Bobby Owsinki, The Engineer’s Handbook, Pro Tools is more commonly used in professional recording studios.
 If you take the time to read the interviews with the engineers, many of them will say that they use Pro Tools almost exclusively in the studio.

 3) Beat Makers Often Work On Their Own and Not With Artists Like Music Producers